RojoRevolution/004_Code_Quiz/README.md

 ## Issues and Incompletes

 As I mentioned, I unfortunately was not able to finish the project in the alloted time.
-The following are some of the things that were left out and or I did not get a chance to fix / tweak
+The following are some of the known things that were left out and or I did not get a chance to fix / tweak.

 - Could not get the score to dynamically change when subtracting on the screen but, the time subtracts just fine.
 The actual variable and the local storage also seem to subtract just fine.